 Wastewater Servicing Network Concepts Criteria Type Evaluation Criteria А В С D Construction of Projects that can be Coordinated with Road Improvements or Construction - A concept that can be coordinated with other infrastructure improvements now and in the future.
-Downstream improvements on Angus Glen Boulevard likely to involve microtunneling.
-Potential to provide alternative outlet to 16 th Trunk west side of Bruce Creek.
+Downstream improvements on Angus Glen Boulevard likely to involve micro- tunneling.
+Potential to provide alternative outlet to 16th Trunk west side of Bruce Creek.
 5 Greenspace crossings.
 Downstream improvements on Angus Glen Boulevard.
-Likely to involve microtunneling.
-Potential to provide alternative outlet to 16 th Trunk west side of Bruce Creek.
+Likely to involve micro- tunneling.
+Potential to provide alternative outlet to 16th Trunk west side of Bruce Creek.
 5 Greenspace crossings.
 Downstream improvements on Angus Glen Boulevard.
-Likely to involve microtunneling.
-Potential to provide alternative outlet to 16 th Trunk west side of Bruce Creek.
+Likely to involve micro- tunneling.
+Potential to provide alternative outlet to 16th Trunk west side of Bruce Creek.
 4 Greenspace crossings.
-Downstream improvements on Angus Glen Boulevard likely to involve microtunneling.
-Potential to provide alternative outlet to 16 th Trunk west side of Bruce Creek.
+Downstream improvements on Angus Glen Boulevard likely to involve micro- tunneling.
+Potential to provide alternative outlet to 16th Trunk west side of Bruce Creek.
 Performance Effectiveness in Providing Required Level of Service for 2031 - Effectiveness of the concept to meet City performance requirements for new and existing wastewater capacity (i.e., d/D < 85%).
 Impacts on Downstream Infrastructure - Potential impact of the concept on downstream infrastructure associated with increased peak flow and volume (i.e., potential increase to risk of basement flooding, system capacity).
 Effective in providing the level of service required.
 Downstream wastewater systems will require improvement, although not immediately.
 Staging is possible.
 Effective in providing the level of service required.
 Downstream wastewater systems will require improvement, although not immediately.
 Will not fully utilize capacity built into downstream system.
 Staging is possible.
 Effective in providing the level of service required.
 Downstream wastewater systems will require improvement, although not immediately.
 Will not fully utilize capacity built into downstream system.
 Staging is possible.
 Effective in providing the level of service required.
 Downstream wastewater systems will require improvement, although not immediately.
 May require existing downstream system to be improved immediately.
 Staging is possible.
 Reliability and Operation Ability to Maintain Existing Services During and Following Construction - Continuity of service to existing homes.
-Existing services can be maintained.
-Existing services can be maintained.
-Existing services can be maintained Existing services can be maintained.
-Is this concept complementary to York Region's 2016 Water and Wastewater Master Plan Update?
-Is compatible with the York Region's 2016 Water and Wastewater Master Plan Update Is compatible with the York Region's 2016 Water and Wastewater Master Plan Update Is compatible with the York Region's 2016 Water and Wastewater Master Plan Update Is compatible with the York Region's 2016 Water and Wastewater Master Plan Update Is there an opportunity to expand the concept to provide service for build-out conditions?
+Is this concept complementary to York Existing services can be maintained.
+Is compatible with the Existing services can be maintained.
+Is compatible with the Existing services can be maintained Is compatible with the Existing services can be maintained.
+Is compatible with the Region's 2016 Water and Wastewater Master Plan Update?
+York Region's 2016 Water and Wastewater Master Plan Update York Region's 2016 Water and Wastewater Master Plan Update York Region's 2016 Water and Wastewater Master Plan Update York Region's 2016 Water and Wastewater Master Plan Update Is there an opportunity to expand the concept to provide service for build-out conditions?
 There is an opportunity to expand the servicing beyond the current urban boundaries if sized appropriately.
 There is an opportunity to expand the servicing beyond the current urban boundaries if sized appropriately.
 There is an opportunity to expand the servicing beyond the current urban boundaries if sized appropriately.
-There is an opportunity to expand the servicing beyond the current urban boundaries if sized appropriately.
-The degree to which the network concept will increase operational and maintenance Gravity systems - operation and Gravity systems - operation and Gravity systems - operation and Gravity systems - operation and
+There is an opportunity to expand the servicing beyond the current urban boundaries if sized appropriately. • The degree to which the network concept will increase operational and maintenance Gravity systems - operation and Gravity systems - operation and Gravity systems - operation and Gravity systems - operation and